Frequently Asked Questions

 These are SEO techniques conducted on the target website.
 This may be in the form of correct page titles, meta description, targeted content and image optimisation.

-What is the difference between Google organic listings, Google ads and Google places results?
+What is the difference between Google organic listings, Google ads and Google My Business results?

 The organic listing in Google search results is located below the ads and above and below Google Places listings which are the ‘map’ results common in local searches.
 There are also Google ads down the right hand side and at the bottom of the page.